kmatton44/Fever_Detection_App/README.md

-Team Members who are currently developing this App: Yixing Chen, Kanoa Matton.
-This is a fever detection app with social distancing functionality based on android platform only for SU student.
+This is a fever detection app with social distancing functionality based on android platform only for SU student.\n Team Members who are currently developing this App: Yixing Chen, Kanoa Matton.